chcokr/js-build/README.md

 So be careful if you have set up your own pre-commit hook in the project you're going to use `cjb` against.

+### CJB must be a devDependency

+The project's `package.json` must list `"chcokr-js-build"` in `"devDependencies"`.
+The listed version must be at least as high as the version of the CJB CLI you're using (defined in this repository's `package.json`).

 ### `README.md`

 The project must contain documentation in `README.md`.